 At times, it’s really difficult to understand that kind of reality actually existed at one time, but education is everything.
 More than anything, I think you’ll be lifted by the brilliance of Anne Frank at such a young age.
 She was well-spoken, optimistic, kind-hearted, and even humorous at times.
 It’s inspiring.

 Take your time to walk through the city to get back to your hotel or AirBnB.
-This will give you the opportunity to spot any cafes, restaurants, or shops you want to pop in during your stay!
+This will give you the opportunity to spot any cafes, restaurants, or shops you want to pop in during your three days in Amsterdam!

-You don’t want to miss out on a canal cruise through during your weekend in Amsterdam.
+You don’t want to miss out on a canal cruise during your 3 days in Amsterdam.
 And if you’re looking for a five-star experience, you’ll book a private canal tour.
-We booked through Private Boat Tours and it was one of the best parts of our time in Amsterdam.
+We booked through Private Boat Tours and it was a total highlight during our three days in Amsterdam.
 We met our guide around the corner from our hotel at 11:00am.
 Tall, handsome, and an Amsterdam native, I was smitten that we got him all to ourselves.
-We popped open a bottle of champagne (additional cost, but #yolo), and started out on a 90 minute tour.
+We popped open a bottle of champagne (additional cost, but #yolo), and started out on a 90-minute tour.

 I think the best part about the private tour is that it was completely custom to us.
 We talked the entire time, got to double back to see cool buildings, and heard some awesome stories from our tour guide.
 Our boat, Paradis, fit up to 12 people so if you’re traveling with friends or family, I totally recommend this.
 Golden hour is also a popular time to go on a boat tour!